zbenmo/yapy3c/docs/part_II_np.md

 *len(arr)* will also work and shall return *3*.

 The 'shape' returns a tuple where each entry is the length of the relevant dimension.
 Note the comma in *(3,)*.
-This is to distinguish this value, the tuple, from *(3)* which is just the scalar *3* after the expression is evaluated.
+This is to distinguish this value, which is a tuple, from *(3)* which is just the scalar *3* after the expression is evaluated.

 An important observation is that while a simple list can contain heterogeneous values, a 'numpy' array is expected to hold values of the same type in all cells.
 In addition to many goodies that we'll see soon, 'numpy' is intended to make the calculations fast and vectorized.
 Vectorisation is a technique where special hardware manipulate multiple cells at the same time.